Chapter 5

 Yathi continued to chew contentedly, though, when he caught a look from Eku, who was mimicking Yat when she looked stern, they burst into laughter.

-The Abantu trekked far enough inland to bypass where the rivers fractured into distributary channels and eventually, swampland, wenya infested and impassable.
+The Abantu had penetrated far enough inland to bypass where the two rivers merged.

-A gentle rain fell as Eku and Yathi followed the parade of people through trampled river grass and palm trees to reach the main body of water.
+A gentle rain fell as Eku and Yathi followed the parade through trampled river grass and palm trees to reach the first river, which was the smaller of the two and currently fordable by foot.

-Some of the adults were forced to wear skins for protection.
+Tiuti and some of the mothers were forced to wear skins on their feet for protection.

 When the tribe reached the second river, the opposite shore was but a smudge on the horizon.